Miguel Mendonça: Consciousness and contact writing

 In late 2015, Miguel published Meet the Hybrids – The Lives and Missions of ET Ambassadors on Earth.
 This non-fiction book explores the subject of ET-human hybrids from the inside, by interviewing eight individuals who understand that they are part-extraterrestrial and part-human.
 The book is co-authored with Barbara Lamb, a licensed marriage and family therapist, and regression therapist, who has for the last 25 years worked with over 1,700 clients with regard to extraterrestrial encounters.

 In the fall of 2016, Mendonça published a people's history of the extraterrestrial subject, titled We Are the Disclosure.
 Through interviews with 26 people who have been active in the field for a combined total of over 650 years, the books explore the scale and scope of the subject.
 It was inspired by the findings of Meet the Hybrids, and set out to reflect the more spiritual narrative emerging from that community.
 The book covers the spectrum of interest in the field, running from the masculine-technological-historical-political aspects, to the feminine-wellbeing-metaphysical-spiritual aspects.
 Mendonça interviewed a wide variety of subjects, including scientists, journalists and therapists, many of whom claim ET contact in different forms.
 The book also examined the state of the field, looking at its development since 1947, and traced its connections deep into the human past.
 The varying opinions of top-down versus bottom-up 'Disclosure' of the ET presence on Earth were discussed.
 And it opened up a deeper dialogue on what this field tells us about the nature of being and the journey of the soul.

 In March 2017, Mendonça published the final part of his trilogy on ET-human interaction, titled Being with the Beings – The How and the Why of ET Contact.
 It is a study of contact experiences between humans and various kinds of beings, particularly extraterrestrials and interdimensionals.
 Nine long-term experiencers are interviewed, such as channelers, hybrids, artists and therapists.
 The key topics discussed are: how and why the contact takes place; how it has shaped their lives; and their ET-contact techniques and safety protocols.
 It is illustrated with diagrams, representations of the beings they are in contact with, and 'downloaded' images including 'light language' and geometric designs.

 Music

-In his music production Mendonça's artist name is sokamiru, and he has released three albums: On Out Into, Into Galactic and Hot Wisdom.
+In his music production Mendonça's artist name is sokamiru, and he has released four albums: On Out Into, Into Galactic, Hot Wisdom and Portals.
 He produces on modular synthesizer and Akai MPC.

 On Out Into is a collection of tracks created as explorations of a wide variety of modules and techniques, principally for his sokamiru YouTube channel.
 Into Galactic is a concept album about his life beyond Earth, back out among the stars.
 Hot Wisdom is inspired by his research on art, mystery and wisdom.
+Portals is a collection of ambient works.
 He continues to find inspiration in the finest qualities of human nature, and the awe-inspiring nature of existence.